PAGE TOP

 Our company has developed a high-performance Calcia reforming technology using short fibers and mud improvement materials and is working on dredged soil recycling at ports.

-s attention towards a recycling-oriented society increases, there are various plans underway to apply the Calcia reforming technology to utilize dredged soil in reclamation work and other such projects.
+As more attention is given to creating a recycling-oriented society, various plans are underway nation-wide to apply the Calcia reforming technology to utilize dredged soil for reclamation work and other projects.

-To meet those needs, our company has remodeled an existing reclaimer vessel* and equipped them with a system for feeding Calcia reforming material.
-This is our "Calcia Drop-Mixer" which enable us to obtain the prescribed mixing quality for the resultant material on board.
+To meet these needs, POC upgraded an existing reclaimer vessel* and equipped it with a system for feeding Calcia reforming material.
+This "Calcia Drop-Mixer" enables us to obtain the prescribed mixing quality for the material on board and ensures efficient and effective construction.

-*Reclaimer vessel: A work vessel used in coastal reclamation etc. This vessel unloads soil and sand (via a backhoe or similar equipment) transported by a soil carrying vessel, and discharges it to landfill sites via a conveyor or the like.
+*Reclaimer vessel: A work vessel used in coastal reclamation etc. The vessel unloads soil and sand (via a backhoe, etc.) transported by a soil carrying vessel, and discharges it to reclamation sites via a conveyor, etc.

-*This vessel is co-owned with Kanmon Kowan Construction Co., Ltd.
+*The vessel is jointly owned with Kanmon Kowan Construction Co., Ltd.

 Concept

-• Mixing is completed when dropped from the Calcia Drop-Mixer vessel
+• Mixing is completed when damped from the Calcia Drop-Mixer vessel

 • Enables real time quality control (mixing ratio, density, etc.)